yvandenb/proline-cli/README.md

 ### How to get the CLI?

-Download the latest zip file in the github releases section and unzip it on yoru computer.
+Download the latest zip file from the github "releases" section and unzip it on your computer.

-From a Linux shell this can be done by execting the following commands:
+From a Linux shell this can be done by executing the following commands:

 ```
 # Download the zip file